ybyzek/theniledev-examples/multi-tenancy/README.md

 - Sign up a new developer
 - Create a workspace, which must be globally unique
-- Create an entity type called `SaaSDB` from [this definition](../quickstart/src/models/SaaSDB_Entity_Definition.json), which is also available as a template from the Nile Admin Dashboard.
+- Create an entity type called that corresponds to whatever `NILE_ENTITY_NAME` is defined in your `.env` file (many are also available as a template from the Nile Admin Dashboard).
+The available entity types are [here](../usecases/).
-- Create two organizations with one user each (see [userList.json](../quickstart/src/datasets/userList.json) for details):
+- Create two organizations with users
-  - `customer-org-1` with user nora@demo.io
-  - `customer-org-2` with user frank@demo.io
-- Create a `SaaSDB` entity instance in each organization, with values that match the schema defined earlier
+- Create 2 entity instance in one organization and 1 entity instance in other organization, with a value that matches the schema defined earlier

 ## Install Dependencies